Nastel/tnt4j-servlet-filter/README.md

 	<param-value>DEBUG</param-value>
 </context-param>
 ```
-<b>NOTE:</b> Make sure all jar files required by `Servlet-Filter` are in your application's classpath.
+<b>NOTE:</b> Make sure all jar files required by `ServletFilter` are in your application's classpath.

 # Project Dependencies
 Servlet-Filter requires the following: